SamanthaBurn/samanthaburn.github.io/_pages/research.md

 <span style ="font-size:1.2em;">  **Job Market Paper** </span>

-<span style ="font-size:.9em;"> **Quantifying the Welfare Impacts of Gentrification on Incumbent Renters** (with Ashvin Gandhi and Valentine Gilbert) 2023.</span> <br/> <small>[ <a href="#/" onclick="visib('jmp')">Abstract</a> | [PDF][JMP] ]</small>
+<span style ="font-size:.9em;"> **Mixed Public-Private Provision in Healthcare: Evidence from England** 2023.</span> <br/> <small>[ <a href="#/" onclick="visib('jmp')">Abstract</a> | [PDF][JMP] ]</small>

 <div id="jmp" style="display: none; text-align: justify; line-height: 1.2" ><small>
-How does gentrification affect the welfare of incumbent residents of low-income neighborhoods?
-This paper investigates how low-income renters of gentrifying neighborhoods fare relative to renters of neighborhoods in the same metro that stay poor.
-We link person-level administrative US Census data to construct an annual panel that tracks the earnings, workplaces, and residential addresses of over 1 million low-income urban renter households through 2000-2019.
-We use this data to estimate a dynamic structural model of residential and workplace choice.
-We identify our model with skill-specific labor demand shocks to potential commuting destinations, constructed using geocoded establishment-level business data.
-We find that – because low-income renters are highly mobile – gentrification affected incumbent renters primarily by changing the characteristics of other neighborhoods in their choice sets.
-Our results imply that where low-income renters lived within US metros mattered comparatively less than which US metro they lived in.
+Should governments outsource publicly funded healthcare to the private sector?
+I study the aggregate and distributional effects of partial outsourcing in the context of a major policy reform in the English National Health Service that allowed patients to choose treatment at private hospitals as well as incumbent public hospitals.
+Private hospitals locate in high-income areas and treat less severe patients.
+Using variation in market-level exposure to the reform, I find that outsourcing increased volume of elective admissions and reduced wait times.
+Exposure to outsourcing slightly increased average severity of the patients at nearby public hospitals but did not reduce physician labor supply.
+I use variation from the reform to estimate a model of patient demand in the presence of capacity constraints.
+Outsourcing increased patient surplus and reduced average wait time by 16%.
+One third of gains come from reduced congestion at public hospitals.
+Gains for patients in the top quintile of the income distribution are 55% higher than for patients in the bottom quintile.
+Results highlight the potential for outsourcing to expand patient choice and relieve public sector congestion, at the cost of increasing inequality in access to care.
 </small><br><br/></div>

-[JMP]:{{ site.baseurl }}{% link files/FrenchJMP.pdf %}
+[JMP]:{{ site.baseurl }}{% link documents/burn_pubpriv.pdf %}

 <span style ="font-size:1.2em;">**Working Papers** </span>